-While there’s not enough data to know for certain what Hans-Dieter Flick’s football philosophy, he has certainly embraced Bayern’s core tenants of play.
-These are based on dominating the game, retaining possession, and creating many goal scoring opportunities.
+While there’s not enough data to know for certain what Hans-Dieter Flick’s football philosophy is, he has certainly embraced Bayern’s core tenants of play.
+These are based on dominating the game, retaining possession, and creating many goal-scoring opportunities.

 Under Pep Guardiola, Bayern was a team that liked to build from the back.
 This approach has been re-embraced under Flick.
 The manager emphasizes positional play.
 The team looks to control the midfield area, with Goretzka and Kimmich dropping deeper in order to safely maneuver the ball into dangerous areas.

-Ball retention may the aspect with which Flick’s Bayern is most preoccupied with.
+Ball retention may the aspect with which Flick’s Bayern is most preoccupied.
 When in possession, the team looks to maintain superiority on all areas of the pitch, without moving the attacking players out of position.

 Bayern Munich’s tactics and formation

 Bayern Munich, prior to the season stand-by, was enjoying something of a renaissance under Flick.
 Philippe Coutinho explained some of the tactics employed by the new manager.”He places a lot of emphasis on compact, coordinated, and, at times, high pressing so that the opposition can’t get into their game at all.”

 Dieter Flick’s preferred formation has been the 4-2-3-1.
 When attacking, the team often switched to a 4-1-4-1, where the central midfielders move further towards the mid-line, looking through play through the lines.

 Robert Lewandowski is enjoying another great season as Bayern’s lone striker.
 Many of his goal-scoring chances have been created as a result of the clever use of space by Thiago and, especially, Thomas Muller, the self-professed raumdeuter.